anurag0713/SwiftFormGuard/README.md

     }
 }
 ```
+If all fields are valid you will get the values of all field in a dict with the keys passed while registering the fields.

 ## What next?

-- Code updation and restructering for SwiftPackage and Cocoapods integration
+- SwiftPackage and Cocoapods integration
-- Custom Rules, Errors and FieldTypes
 - TextView integration

 ## 📄 License